About Melissa Calderón

 I received my art education from my own school of practical art experience that I call the "Mott Haven Art School"; a playful reference to my 17+ years living and working in the South Bronx artist community.
 With no formal art training, I researched and critiqued like a wry sociologist, figuring out my own path to creating work that allows me to speak of issues that affect not only me but the community in which I come from.

-For over a decade, I have dedicated my practice to using embroidery - A skill taught to me as a child, passed down through generations of Puerto Rican seamstresses - to reinterpret and renegotiate this familial skill into a visual language of labor.
+For over 15 years I have dedicated my practice to using embroidery - A skill taught to me as a child, passed down through generations of Puerto Rican seamstresses - to reinterpret and renegotiate this familial skill into a visual language of labor.
 Through the use of historical allusion, this work weaves a generational history and retrospection of Puerto Rican home needleworking by referencing the postcolonial industrialization they were and are subjected to.
 It speaks to continued modern-day demands of labor, worker subjectivity, and inherent socioeconomic realities.

 Bio